-Given that the market survey results showed that consumers demand a snowmobile that excels in performance and handling areas, the team searched for engines that had superior power to weight ratios.
-To assist in the engine selection process, the team conducted a second survey on Hardcoresledder, which had 120 volunteers share what engine type their current snowmobile has, and the engine option they would most likely purchase as their next snowmobile.
-The options listed in the poll included: two-stroke carbureted, two-stroke fuel injected, four-stroke carbureted and four-stroke fuel injected.
-As seen in Figure 3, 48% of the participating volunteers stated their next snowmobile would be powered by a two-stroke, fuel injected engine.
+The UW-Platteville snowmobile team wanted to work with a snowmobile that excels in performance and handling areas, the team searched for engines that had superior power to weight ratios.
+To assist in the engine selection process, the team conducted a survey on Hardcoresledder.com, which had 70 volunteers share what their next engine selection will be in their next purchase.
+The options listed in the poll include: two-stroke carbureted, two-stroke fuel injected, four-stroke carbureted and four-stroke fuel injected.
+As seen in Figure 1, 50 % of the participating volunteers stated their next snowmobile would be powered by a two-stroke, fuel injected engine.

-Figure 3: Results from a survey conducted on the Hardcoresledder website showing enthusiasts would prefer a two stroke fuel injected engine as their next snowmobile.
+Figure 1: Results from a survey conducted on the Hardcoresledder website showing enthusiasts would prefer a 2-Stroke fuel injected engine as their next snowmobile.

-Other than 2007, in which a direct injected two-stroke proved to be more efficient, the past CSC competitions have proven a four-stroke engine can be used in snowmobiles to produce a clean, quiet, fuel efficient snowmobile [8, 9, 10, 11, 12, 13, 14].
-Snowmobile emissions testing, performed by Southwest Research Institute (SwRI), also proves this point by stating that commercially available four-strokes "...emit 98-95 percent less HC, 85 percent less CO, and 90-96 percent less PM" than conventional two stroke snowmobile engines [15].
+Other than 2007, in which a direct injected two-stroke proved to be more efficient, the past CSC competitions have proven a four-stroke engine can be used in snowmobiles to produce a clean, quiet, fuel efficient snowmobile [6,7,8,9,10,11].
+Snowmobile emissions testing, performed by SwRI, also proves this point by stating that commercially available four-strokes "...emit 98-95 percent less HC, 85 percent less CO, and 90-96 percent less PM" than conventional two stroke snowmobile engines [3].
 However, the demand for two-stroke powered snowmobiles is still very high due to their excellent power-to-weight ratio, and new technology continues to emerge.